SadeqShryim/CIS200-Winter2025-Lab8/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Personal Notes:
-  I included a helper function for time delay not requested in th direction.
-Makes code look cleaner.
+  I included a helper function for time delay not requested in the direction, but makes code look cleaner for me.